ChromeUniverse/RedstoneBot/README.md

 [![](https://github.com/ChromeUniverse/RedstoneBot/actions/workflows/ci-cd.yaml/badge.svg)](https://github.com/ChromeUniverse/RedstoneBot/actions/workflows/ci-cd.yaml)
 [![](https://discord.com/api/guilds/853346901545844736/embed.png?style=shield)](https://discord.gg/HDkaQu8Rdt)

+## DEPRECATION NOTICE

+### RedstoneBot will be shut down, permanently, no later than August 14, 2021.

+All RedstoneBot-related development activities have been ceased and this repo will soon be archived.

+Documentation for RedstoneBot (including technical docs, guides, etc.) will still be available for the foresseable future.

+**For more information, please read[ this post](http://34.200.98.64/redstone-shutdown).**

+Thank you for using RedstoneBot!

+---

 A Discord bot for interacting with Minecraft servers hosted at [PloudOS](https://ploudos.com/).

 This bot was built with [Python 3](http://python.org/), [AIOHTTP](https://docs.aiohttp.org/en/stable/), [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), [discord.py](https://github.com/Rapptz/discord.py), and [distest](https://distest.readthedocs.io/).